-The legendary Maine North Woods is the largest remaining undeveloped forest in the Eastern United States.
-The character of this treasured 10.5-million acre region is at risk of being lost forever, as rapid changes in ownership have brought unprecedented pressures – from development to heavy logging.
-Acre by acre, from small subdivisions to massive proposals like Plum Creek’s proposal for the Moosehead Lake region and Irving's proposed development around the Fish River Chain of Lakes, the remote nature of this region is being eroded.
-Currently, the Land Use Planning Commission is also proposing to eliminate the adjacency principle, a policy it has used to guide responsible development and protected wildlife habitat in LUPC’s jurisdiction for more than 45 years.
-NRCM is fighting to protect what makes this region unique by looking at the North Woods as a whole and helping to direct its future.
+The legendary Maine North Woods is the largest remaining undeveloped forest in the eastern United States.
+The character of this treasured 10.4-million acre region is at risk of being lost forever, as rapid changes in ownership have brought unprecedented pressures – from development to heavy logging.
+Acre by acre, from small subdivisions to expanded access at the Allagash Wilderness Waterway to massive proposals like Irving's proposed development around the Fish River Chain of Lakes, the remote nature of this region is being eroded.
+In 2019, the Land Use Planning Commission (LUPC) overhauled the adjacency principle, a policy it had used to guide responsible development and protect wildlife habitat in LUPC’s jurisdiction for more than 45 years.
+NRCM is fighting to protect what makes this region unique by looking at the North Woods as a whole and helping to balance development and natural resource protection.

-Maine's North Woods makes up more than half of the entire state.
-The landscape of the region is rapidly changing and its future is uncertain, largely because in the last fifteen years, paper companies have sold their land to private investors, real estate developers, and pension funds.
+Maine's North Woods makes up almost half of the entire state.
+The landscape of the region is rapidly changing and its future is uncertain, largely because many paper companies have sold their land to private investors, real estate developers, and pension funds.

 Paper companies now own only about 15% of Maine’s North Woods; investors, including real estate companies (REITs), timber investment management organizations (TIMOs), and developers, own more than half of the forest.
 These investors may have no connection to the state of Maine and most do not plan to own the land longer than eight to twelve years.